Marsha & Shlomo Fredman a"h Early Childhood Center

 Early Childhood Center

 The ECC@ EHA is a warm, nurturing and vibrant environment dedicated to early learners.
-Our early learners age from 18 months, Tenoki ( 2 years), Nursery (3 years) and Pre-K (4 years).
+Our early learners begin at Tenoki (2 years), Nursery (3 years) and Pre-K (4 years).

 The EHA early childhood program focuses on early academic goals, such as emergent literacy, pre-writing skills, pre-math skills, and social studies.